 Discarded batteries and accumulators usually have a residual electric charge in them.
 When they come in contact with one another, they may short-circuit and even cause a fire.
 The risk of fire is easy to minimise by covering the terminals of all batteries and accumulators with adhesive tape as soon as they are removed from their device.
 Lithium batteries and accumulators are especially prone to reacting to other batteries and metal objects, which is why you should tape the terminals of all batteries and accumulators.

-Pack all leaking batteries and accumulators in a plastic bag.
+Pack all leaking batteries in a plastic bag.
 If your skin has come into contact with the leaking fluid, rinse it with plenty of water in order to prevent skin irritation.
+Leaking batteries can be returned in a plastic bag to collection bins at stores that sell batteries.

 Ask the store personnel for help.
 Some stores are unable to place the collection box safely in the customer area, whereby the store accepts batteries and accumulators at the cash register, for example.